-In today’s fast paced electronic world, the need for quiet time has never been more crucial.
+In today’s fast-paced electronic world, the need for quiet time has never been more crucial.
 The number of interruptions and resulting stress coming from texts, calls, emails, and social sites has increased.
-And, of course, as if we don’t all have enough already going on, we have an endless supply of addictive options at our fingertip to fill our heads with chatter.
+And, of course, as if we don’t all have enough already going on, we have an endless supply of addictive options at our fingertips to fill our heads with chatter.

 If you want to advance your life forward, it’s absolutely critical that you block out time when you turn off the noise so you can think and process information in silence.

 The Value of Quiet Time